 This fascinating walk through the heart of the City follows the Path of the Fire from its beginning in the premises of the Kings baker to its conclusion close to the mighty St. Pauls Cathedral, passing through some of London’s most historic surviving buildings and hearing tales of some of the Capitals most prominent citizens.

-Tours run every Saturday at 12.00 midday and on Sundays and weekdays by prior agreement for groups of 4 or more.
+Tours run every Saturday at 1.00 pm and on Sundays and weekdays by prior agreement for groups of 4 or more.
+The tour lasts for around 2 hours and is a little over 2 miles in length

 To join the tour, please book a place via one of the following options: